 For over thirty years, Mr. Weirich has performed in professional and regional theatres across the United States, Canada and Europe.
 He has a B.F.A. in both Theatre and Music from Otterbein College, in Columbus, OH.
 In addition to being a founding member of the Children’s Threatre Ensemble (PA), Keith has trained and worked with such prominent theatre organizations as the Pennsylvania Governor School for the Performing Arts (PA), the Chautauqua Theatre institute (NY), Stuart Howard Associates (NYC), National Artists Management Company (NYC), the Manhattan Theatre Project (NYC), the New Hampshire Theatre Project (NH), and the Music Hall in Portsmouth (NH), as well as serving on the Board of Directors for the NH Theatre Awards, and as an active adjudicator and guest director for the New Hampshire Educational Theatre Guild.
-Mr. Weirich has produced over 75 Mainstage productions for Peacock Players, directing over 20 of them.
-Keith is continually ranked annually among the top directors each year by the New Hampshire Theatre Awards, and has been honored with New Hampshire Theatre Awards for Best Direction, Best Lighting Design, and Best Original Playwright.
-In addition, Mr. Weirich was recently honored as the recipient of the Children’s & Youth Theatre Award at the 11th Annual New Hampshire Theatre Awards.
+Keith has produced over 85 Mainstage productions for Peacock Players, directing over 37 of them.
+Keith has been honored as a Top Three Finalist for Best Director at the New Hampshire Theatre Awards for the past ten consecutive years, and has received multiple New Hampshire Theatre Awards for Best Direction, Best Lighting Design, Best Scenic Design, and Best Original Playwright.
+In addition, Mr. Weirich was honored as the recipient of the Children’s & Youth Theatre Award for his continuing dedication and guidance in theatre education.
 Keith is extremely proud of all of his students, which have appeared on Broadway, National tours, and Regional an stock theatres across the country.

 Emerson is a graduate of Keene State College.
 A native of the New Hampshire seacoast region, Emerson has worked with such prominent theatre organizations as The Players’ Ring, Seacoast Repertory Theatre, Mill Pond Center for the Arts, New Hampshire Theatre Project, The Music Hall, and the Prescott Park Arts Festival.
 Mr. Kelly also serves as a co-founder and the Managing Director for the Fleet Street Theatre Company, and Executive Director for the newly formed TBA Production Company in Portsmouth, NH.
 Emerson’s many years as Sexton and Facilities Manager for St. John’s Church in downtown Portsmouth, NH, has allowed him the privilege of working in and being a part of a joyful community.
 He considers himself fortunate to have worked with individuals volunteering their time to better the lives of others through community outreach.
 His efforts feel most worthy and appreciated when working with parents, volunteers and staff to provide opportunities for children to learn, grow and express themselves.
 Emerson continues to dedicate himself to high quality and inspiring theatre, and to the collaborative effort necessary to achieve financial, and artistic success.
 He is excited and proud to support Peacock Players in bringing color to life through theatre and education.